Magpies in Stony

 The Town of Stony Plain is known for it's magnificent outdoor paintings.
 Over 40 murals are located throughout downtown and surrounding areas.
 The artworks have been created by 23 different artists from across Canada.

-Learn about the life and times of Stony Plain by touring our Murals.
+Learn about the life and times of Stony Plain by touring our Murals or check out CBC's Stony Plain video.

 Mural Tours

-Tours start at 11:30 a.m. and 1 p.m.
-All tours are booked through and begin at the Multicultural Heritage Centre.
+All tours are booked through and begin at Red Brick Common (formerly known as the Multicultural Heritage Centre).
 Email or call 780-963-2777 to reserve your spot.
-Tours are limited to 10 people a wagon and are $15 per person.
+Tours are limited to 14 people per wagon and are $15 per person.

 Take a self-guided tour using our Mural Guide or visit our online map.